* Draghi says ECB ready to inject liquidity to keep rates down

 Weakness in the euro and greenback benefited higher-yielding currencies such as the Australian dollar.
 It rose nearly a full U.S. cent to $0.9426 overnight and also gained ground on the euro, which retreated as far as A$1.4267 from a three-week peak of A$1.4485.

 The Aussie was further underpinned by growing optimism that China, Australia’s single biggest export market, has pulled out of a slowdown.

 A measure of China’s manufacturing activity on Monday grew at its fastest pace in six months in September, offering more evidence that the world’s second-largest economy was regaining momentum.

 Trading is likely to be light on Tuesday with no major economic data in Asia.
+Japanese financial markets reopen after a long weekend.
 In Europe, a survey of German business sentiment from the Ifo think-tank will be closely watched.